Keck-DataReductionPipelines/KPF-Pipeline/docs/source/develop/start.rst

 #.
 Develop the code to determine if a KPF file passes or fails a QC metric.
 See `this Jupyter notebook <QC_Example__Developing_a_QC_Method.ipynb>`_ for an example.
 #.
 Start a Git branch for your feature.
 #.
 Write a method for your QC check in  `KPF-modules/quality_control/src/quality_control.py <https://github.com/Keck-DataReductionPipelines/KPF-Pipeline/blob/master/modules/quality_control/src/quality_control.py>`_ based on code from your Jupyter notebook.
-The method should return a boolean (``QC_pass``) that is True if the input KPF object passed the QC check and False otherwise.
+The method should return a True boolean (``QC_pass``) if the input KPF object passed the QC check and False otherwise.
 One method to model yours on is ``L0_data_products_check()``.
-Your method should be in the appropriate class for the data level of your QC check.
+Your method should be in the appropriate class for your QC check data level.
 For example, for a QC check to an L0 object, put the method in the ``QCL0`` class in ``quality_control.py``.
 #.
 Add information about your QC to the QCDefinitions class in ``quality_control.py``.
 You can model your dictionary entries on the ones for ``name4 = 'L0_data_products_check'``.
 #.
 Check that your QC works as expected.
 See `this Jupyter notebook <QC_Example__L0_Data_Products_Check.ipynb>`_ for an example.
 You can also modify the config file specified in this command and check the result: ``kpf -c configs/qc_diagnostics_example.cfg -r recipes/qc_diagnostics_example.recipe``.
 #.
 Commit the changes to your Git branch and submit a pull request.